-II.
-Results from Online Experiments in the United States and Argentina
+3 Results from Online Experiments in the United States and Argentina

-A. Subject Pool and Descriptive Statistics
+3.1 Subject Pool and Descriptive Statistics

-In the United States, we recruited subjects from Amazon's Mechanical Turk (AMT) online marketplace during September 2013.
-We followed several best practices for recruiting individuals for online surveys and experiments using AMT to ensure high quality responses (see, for instance, Crump, McDonnell, and Gureckis 2013).
-In Argentina, a first sample was collected through an online survey of college graduates.
+In the United States, we recruited subjects from Amazon's Mechanical Turk (AMT) online marketplace during the month of September 2013.
+We followed several guidelines that describe the best practices for recruiting individuals for online surveys and experiments using AMT in order to ensure high quality responses (see, for instance, Crump et al., 2013).
+In Argentina, a first sample was collected through an online survey of College graduates.
 The second, larger sample is based on an established public opinion research firm that carries out a quarterly online survey of adults in Argentina.
-See the online Appendix for further details about the samples.
+See Appendix B.1 for further details about the samples.